Using an employer of record in Colombia

 For businesses looking to hire quickly without setting up a local entity, partnering with an employer of record offers a simpler and faster alternative.

-An EOR in Colombia handles all legal and payroll responsibilities, allowing companies to focus on their operations.
+An EOR in Colombia may assist with legal and payroll responsibilities, allowing companies to focus on their operations.

 PEO in Colombia